Building RAG Applications with NVIDIA NIM and Haystack on K8s

 NVIDIA NIMs Deployment

-Figure 4 - NVIDIA NIMs and other components deployment on a Kubernetes cluster
+Figure 3 - NVIDIA NIMs and other components deployment on a Kubernetes cluster

-Figure 4 - NVIDIA NIMs and other components deployment on a Kubernetes cluster
+Figure 3 - NVIDIA NIMs and other components deployment on a Kubernetes cluster

 The LLM NIM Helm chart contains the LLM NIM container, which runs within a pod and references the model via Persistent Volume (PV) and Persistent Volume Claim (PVC).
 The LLM NIM pods are autoscaled using the Horizontal Pod Autoscaler (HPA) based on custom metrics and are exposed via Kubernetes ClusterIP service.
 To access the LLM NIM, we deploy an ingress and expose it at the /llm endpoint.

-Users and other applications can access the exposed NIMs via the ingress.
+Users and other applications can access the exposed NVIDIA NIMs via the ingress.
 The vector database Qdrant is deployed using this helm chart.

 Now, let’s take a closer look at the deployment process for each NIM: